 Ethereal light for your

-	tradition and design
+a table centerpiece between tradition and design

 The Japanese name chosen for this collection does not translate into one particular word but, rather, a fleeting image, an impalpable atmosphere created by “the reflection of light on water”.

 Its inspiration stems from a visit to Japan, a place where the sober rituals, the quiet gestures, the architecture of sacred places and even simple table settings all speak of lightness and perfect harmony.
 This structure has been designed to resemble the four-eye yarai style bamboo fence, a traditional japanese fence, which combines simple yet sturdy lines given by the extremely durability and solidity of bamboo.

 The resulting base of this glass centerpiece consists in a series of metal rods, intersected on the shorter side to form a thin easel.
 The desired sense of stability of the structure is dictated by the purpose of supporting a glass plate made in the thickness of one centimeter, whose shape resembles that of a boat or a leaf slightly inclined by the wind and gracefully filtering the sunlight.